 You can hear the gears whirring while it moves.

-At 9" tall, it's a good size for young children.
+At 9 inches tall, it's a good size for young children.
 He's cuddly enough to squeeze, which then activates the sound mechanism.
 Durable enough to withstand a few tumbles.

 Some issues with volume, sound quality, and battery life.